Admission Requirements

 >> An English language test certificate you have taken in the past may have expired (usually after two years).
 We kindly advise you to check on your certificate.
 If an English language test certificate has expired before MARIHE Secretariat receives it, we may not be able to verify it and the application may be rejected due to formal reasons.

-Applicants can only be exempted from providing an English test certificate, if they have successfully completed one of the following:
+Applicants can only be exempted from providing an English test certificate, if they have successfully completed one (or more) of the following:

-• Full secondary education completed in English in a school in Australia, Canada, Ireland, New Zealand, the United Kingdom, or the United States.
+• Upper secondary education completed in English in a school in any EU/EEA country, Australia, Canada, New Zealand, Switzerland, the United Kingdom, or the United States.
 (N.B.: A student exchange year is no case for exemption.)

 If you are unsure whether your previous qualification and experiences do exempt you from providing an English language test certificate according to our requirements or not, please do not hesitate to contact us in advance: marihe@donau-uni.ac.at